Get Tech Tips

-One of the most common parts to fail on a single phase HVAC system is a run capacitor, so much so that we sometimes refer to junior techs as “capacitor changers”.
-While capacitors may be easy to diagnose and replace, here are some things many techs may not know.
+One of the most common parts to fail on a single-phase HVAC system is the run capacitor, so much so that we sometimes refer to junior techs as “capacitor changers.”
+While capacitors may be easy to diagnose and replace, here are some things many techs may not know:

 Capacitors Don't “Boost” the Voltage